Chevron to downsize its workforce in Nigeria by 25 per cent — Official

 “We are actively engaging our workforce to ensure they understand why this is being done.
 We will continue to consistently engage all relevant stakeholders, including the leadership of the employee unions as we continue this process of business optimization.

-“At CNL, the welfare and safety of our workforce is one of our highest priorities.
+“At CNL, the welfare and safety of our workforce are one of our highest priorities.

 “Making changes to the organization is never easy for anyone that will be impacted, but it is necessary to improve our ability to remain competitive in Nigeria.